Shashank-Reddy-M/Detecting-Cancer-in-Breast-Cells/README.md

   <img width="360" height="200" src="https://user-images.githubusercontent.com/114110108/199062541-15db23fd-cc19-44d9-b096-7b72e864fce8.png">
 </p>

-The table for the testing and training errors are as follows,
+The table for the testing and training errors for all the models are as follows,
 <p align="center">
   <img width="300" height="200" src="https://user-images.githubusercontent.com/114110108/199062699-666701fc-5413-4859-8a35-692b1a7026d2.png">
 </p>